Santasabuj Das

-Santasabuj Das is an Indian medical doctor, molecular immunologist, bioinformatician and a scientist at the National Institute of Cholera and Enteric Diseases, Kolkata.
+Santasabuj Das is an Indian medical doctor, molecular immunologist, bioinformatician, scientist and the current Director of the National Institute for Research in Bacterial Infections, Kolkata.
 He is known for his studies on the pathogenesis of various types of infections caused by Salmonella in humans and is an elected fellow of the West Bengal Academy of Science and Technology.
 He is a former Fulbright scholar and a life member of the Probiotic Association of India, the Society of Biological Chemists, India and the Indian Science Congress Association.
 The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, for his contributions to biosciences, in 2011.

 Biography

 Born in the Indian state of West Bengal, Santasabuj Das did his medical studies at the University of Calcutta from where he earned an MBBS in 1990 and an MD in 1996.
 He started his career as a research associate at the division of cellular immunology of the Indian Institute of Chemical Biology but moved to complete his residency at the Sanjay Gandhi Postgraduate Institute of Medical Sciences.
 Subsequently, he served as a post-doctoral fellow at the National Center for Biological Sciences from 1998 and in 2000, he moved to the US to work as a post doctoral fellow at the Kimmel Cancer Center of the Thomas Jefferson University.
 In 2002, he joined the Molecular Oncology Research Institute of the Tufts Medical Center as a post-doctoral research associate where he stayed until 2004.
-On his return to India, he joined the National Institute of Cholera and Enteric Diseases, Kolkata as a grade C scientist in 2005 and holds the positions of a grade E scientist and assistant director.
+On his return to India, he joined the National Institute for Research in Bacterial Infections in Kolkata as a grade C scientist in 2005 and holds the positions of a grade E scientist and assistant director.
 He has also been serving as a senior scientist of the Indian Council of Medical Research since 2013.
+In 2025, he was appointed as the director of NIRBI.

 Professional profile

 Das' research focus is on the various types of infections caused by Salmonella in humans and he has done studies in the fields of pathogenesis of Salmonella Typhi and vaccine development against the pathogen.
 He holds two international and one national patent for the processes he has developed.
 His studies have been documented by way of a number of articles and through chapters contributed to books published by others.
-He is the coordinator for the Biomedical Informatics Centre of the National Institute of Cholera and Enteric Diseases and is a life member of the Society of Biological Chemists, India, the Indian Science Congress Association and the Probiotic Association of India.
+He is the coordinator for the Biomedical Informatics Centre of the National Institute for Research in Bacterial Infections, and is a life member of the Society of Biological Chemists, India, the Indian Science Congress Association and the Probiotic Association of India.